robstoll/atrium/README.md

-Since `notToEqualNull` delegates to `toBeAnInstanceOf`, it also provides two overloads: one without (example above) and one with `assertionCreator`-lambda (example below); see [Type Assertions](#type-assertions) for more information on the difference of the overloads.
+Since `notToEqualNull` delegates to `toBeAnInstanceOf`, it also provides two overloads: one without (example above) and one with `assertionCreator`-lambda (example below); see [Type Expectations](#type-expectations) for more information on the difference of the overloads.

 <ex-nullable-4>